How to Clone M.2 SSD with Only One Slot: A Complete Guide

 Step 5: Wait for the Cloning to Complete

 During the cloning process, the software will show a progress bar so you can track the status.
-Once the cloning process is complete, you will receive a notification.
+Once the cloning process is complete, click Finish.
 At this point, the data from your source SSD has been fully copied to your target SSD.

 Step 6: Swap the SSDs (If Upgrading)